CrunchyData/postgres-operator/docs/content/installation/other/ansible/_index.md

 weight: 100
 ---

-# Crunchy Data PostgreSQL Operator Playbooks
+# PGO: Postgres Operator Playbooks

-The Crunchy Data PostgreSQL Operator Playbooks contain [Ansible](https://www.ansible.com/) roles for installing and managing the [Crunchy Data PostgreSQL Operator]({{< relref "/installation/other/ansible/installing-operator.md" >}}).
+PGO, the Postgres Operator from Crunchy Data, Playbooks contain [Ansible](https://www.ansible.com/) roles for installing and managing the [Crunchy Data PostgreSQL Operator]({{< relref "/installation/other/ansible/installing-operator.md" >}}).

 ## Features

 The playbooks provided allow users to:

-* install PostgreSQL Operator on Kubernetes and OpenShift
+* install PGO on Kubernetes and OpenShift
-* install PostgreSQL Operator from a Linux, Mac or Windows (Ubuntu subsystem) host
+* install PGO from a Linux, Mac or Windows (Ubuntu subsystem) host
 * generate TLS certificates required by the PostgreSQL Operator
 * support a variety of deployment models